geopmopt(1) – Bayesian optimization for GEOPM control parameters

 $ geopmwrite -f best_config.txt

-$ geopmopt --cpu-frequency package \
+$ geopmopt --sweep cpu-freq@board \

---metric-regex "Runtime: ([0-9.]+) seconds" \
+--metric-regex 'Runtime: ([0-9.]+) seconds' \

 --minimize \